SnapSafe/Docs/src/content/docs/email.md

 nextSlug: "authentication"
 ---

 SnapSafe uses email for user authentication and album sharing.
-Email is sent via SMTP by [Nodemailer](https://www.nodemailer.com/).
+Emails are sent via SMTP using [Nodemailer](https://www.nodemailer.com/).
 You will need a service to use as an SMTP transport provider and the following set in your `.env` file.

 ```
 SMTP_HOST="YOUR-VALUE"